transitguru/librewebtools/app/custom/README.md

       recommended to use object oriented programming and use a namespace that is not using the reserved `LWT` namespace.
     - `template.php`: LWT looks for this file for templating
 - JS files: All JavaScript files are included at this directory level.
+They are loaded in alphabetical order using the php `scandir()` function.
 All JS code should be wrapped up into classes within a namespace object of your choosing.
 The `LWT` global object is reserved and should not be used.
 - CSS files: All CSS stylesheets are included at this directory level.
+They are loaded in alphabetical order using the php `scandir()` function.
 - info.json: Information about the module to properly register it to LWT

 Additional files can be added and may be referenced using the `include()` or